 The decision tables were developed by NCHS staff on the basis of their experience in coding underlying causes of death under the earlier manual coding system and as a result of periodic independent validations.
 These tables are periodically updated to reflect additional new information on the relationship among medical conditions.
-For 1985, the content of these tables was identical to that in the 1984 tables.
-Coding procedures for selecting the underlying cause of death by the ACME computer program, as well as the ACME decision tables, are documented in NCHS instruction manuals (NCHS, 1984a, 1984b, 1984c).
+For 1987, these tables were amended to incorporate the new categories for Human immunodeficiency virus infection (042-044) and to reflect the relationships between HIV infection and other diseases.
+They were also amended to incorporate the relationship that dehydration is considered as a "direct sequel of" malignant neoplasms.
+Coding procedures for selecting the underlying cause of death by using the ACME computer program, as well as by using the ACME decision tables, are documented in NCHS instruction manuals (14, 15, 16).

-Cause-of-death ranking-Cause-of-death ranking (except for infants) is based on the List of 72 Selected Causes of Death.
-Cause-of-death ranking for infants is based on the List of 61 Selected Causes of Infant Death.
-The group titles Major cardiovascular diseases and Symptoms, signs, and ill-defined conditions are not ranked from the List of 72 Selected Causes; and Certain conditions originating in the perinatal period and Symptoms, signs, and ill-defined condition, category titles that begin with the words "Other" or "All other" are not ranked to determine the leading causes of death.
-When one of the titles that represents a subtotal is ranked (such as Tuberculosis), its component parts (in this case, Tuberculosis of respiratory system and Other tuberculosis) are not ranked.
+Cause-of-death ranking-Cause-of-death ranking (except for infants) is based on the List of 72 Selected Causes of Death and the category Human immunodeficiency virus infection (HIV infection) (042-044); cause-of-death ranking for infants is based on the List of 61 Selected Causes of Infant Death and HIV infection.
+HIV infection was added to the list of rankable causes effective with data year 1987.
+The group titles Major cardiovascular diseases and Symptoms, signs, and ill-defined conditions are not ranked from the List of 72 Selected Causes of Death; and Certain conditions originating in the perinatal period and Symptoms, signs, and ill-defined conditions are not ranked from the List of 61 Selected Causes of Infant Death.
+In addition, category titles that begin with the words "Other" or "All other" are not ranked to determine the leading causes of death.
+When one of the titles that represents a subtotal is ranked (such as Tuberculosis), its component parts (in this case.
+Tuberculosis of respiratory system and other tuberculosis) are not ranked.